sands58/mlr3proba/papers/JOSS/paper.md

 `mlr3proba`  makes use of `distr6` [@packagedistr6] in order to predict probability distributions that represent survival curves.
 This has a key advantage over other survival packages as it unifies the return type into a single object.

 Related software includes the original `mlr` [@packagemlr] package, which includes functionality for some survival learners.
-Additionally the `survival` [@packagesurvival] implements some classical survival models.
+Additionally the `survival` [@packagesurvival] library implements some classical survival models.
 Otherwise support for survival analysis is limited to packages that implement particular models or model classes.

 # Key Use-Cases